-This summer, Workforce Solutions Capital Area partnered with local school districts and employers from various industries for the 2nd annual Teacher Externship Program.
+This summer, Workforce Solutions Capital Area (WFS) partnered with local school districts and employers from various industries for the 2nd annual Teacher Externship Program.

 Why it matters: WFS’ Teacher Externship Program strengthens relationships with local school districts to connect with the next generation of skilled talent.

-How it started: In 2019, WFS served 50 Austin ISD educators in a fully in-person capacity.
+How it started: In 2019, WFS served 50 Austin ISD educators in an in-person capacity.

 - This year’s program doubled the number of educators served the first year, thanks to relationships cultivated by WFS’ career and education outreach specialists.

 2021 Teacher Externship Program, by the numbers:

 - 99 teachers and counselors got connected with three-day externships.